 The main route is simply staying on Las Vegas Boulevard as taking the street north puts you on the east end of Fremont Street.
 From the Stratosphere (the north end of the Strip), to downtown is 1.8 miles, and this stretch of pavement is an eclectic street of activity whose occupants range from a federal courthouse to a super Wal-Mart of adult bookstores.

-Yet regardless of where you start, I really don’t consider downtown Las Vegas really isn’t within walking distance of the Strip.
+Yet regardless of where you start, downtown Las Vegas isn’t really within walking distance of the Strip.
 Not only because of the distance involved when dealing with the Las Vegas sun, but because it’s not the safest route in Sin City.

 Driving From the Strip to Downtown Las Vegas

-The drive from your Strip hotel to Fremont Street will be between 2 to 6 miles, depending on where you start.
-While not the fastest route, the easiest way to remember is to stay on Las Vegas Boulevard the entire way, parking at say, the self-parking behind the Golden Nugget or the Four Queens self-parking garage.
+The drive from your Strip hotel to Fremont Street will be between 2 to 6 miles, depending on where you start

 Fremont Street in downtown Las Vegas is a fun little, often-forgotten gem of a good time that brings to mind the Sin City days of old.
 While it’s not real close to the Strip, it IS a worthwhile trip to experience the unique character of casinos and bars completely different than the mega resorts found on the Strip.